 • Do you get headaches while working on your digital devices?

-If the “ayes” have it, and you’ve said yes to the majority of the questions above, then you are most likely suffering from a form of digital eyestrain.
-Symptoms will only get worse unless you adjust your digital device habits and usage.
+If you’ve said yes to the majority of the questions above, then you are most likely suffering from a form of digital eyestrain.
+You can also go through this list of eye strain symptoms.

 1. Apply 20/20/20 Rule